ts-wlm/sTabsToPinboard/README.md

 # Safari Tabs to Pinboard

 Save all open Safari-Tabs to Pinboard and close them.
-Predefined Tags for RegExp-matched URLs can be used (ie. set tag 'article' for all Urls matching .*newyorker\.com*.).
+Predefined Tags for regex-matched URLs can be used (ie. set tag 'article' for all Urls matching .*newyorker\.com*.).

+## Status

+Working, matching at the moment doesn't support regex, only substrings (case insensitive).

 ## Plan